 Australia’s ongoing position as a global competitor in the resources and energy sector relies crucially on the capacity of Australia and of the industry to be innovative, agile and make discoveries.

-Whilst current oil-prices and increased competition from overseas markets have softened interest in high risk exploration in less explored areas of Australia’s offshore region, the lead time of exploration and the continual improvements in seismic technology encourage companies to continue to actively search for new opportunities.
+While current oil prices and increased competition from overseas markets have softened interest in high risk exploration in less explored areas of Australia’s offshore region, the lead time of exploration and the continual improvements in seismic technology encourage companies to continue to actively search for new opportunities.
 Areas that are ‘lightly explored’ can offer opportunities to search for new sources of oil and gas outside of the proven hydrocarbon provinces.

-For the 2017 Offshore Petroleum Exploration Acreage Release, Geoscience Australia has identified seven areas, based on publicly available data, that it considers to be ‘lightly explored’ and where one or more of the following applies:
+For the 2018 Offshore Petroleum Exploration Acreage Release, Geoscience Australia has identified 11 areas, based on publicly available data, that it considers to be ‘lightly explored’ i.e. where one or more of the following applies:

-In addition, in June 2015, the government announced and implemented its update to the Offshore Petroleum Exploration Guideline: Work-bid and within this, the government increased flexibility in permit management for titleholder’s through administrative adjustments and clarified expectations for work program bidding in lightly explored areas.
+In addition, in June 2015, the government announced and implemented its update to the Offshore Petroleum Exploration Guideline: Work-bid in which the government increased flexibility in permit management for titleholder’s through administrative adjustments and clarified expectations for work program bidding in lightly explored areas.

 While the flexibility has existed in the regime since 2015, the identification of the areas as being lightly explored is aimed at ensuring the Joint Authority’s expectations for those areas is clear to assist companies when developing a forward work plan and proposing a work program.

 If an area is identified as lightly explored, it indicates the Joint Authority’s expectation that work program bids should be focussed on an exploration work program aimed towards de-risking and improving the geological understanding of the area.